 Our St Patrick's University Hospital (SPUH) opened its very own garden for use by service users in spring 2016 and has been running regular gardening groups since.
 The primary aim of these groups has been to promote the value of gardening as a positive lifestyle choice.

-In generations gone by people were sent to the country-side to help them recover from serious illness however it has taken until recent years for researchers to begin to explore what it is about gardening that impacts on our well-being.
+In generations gone by, people were sent to the countryside to help them recover from serious illness.
+However, it has taken until recent years for researchers to begin to explore what it is about gardening that impacts on our wellbeing.

-In recent research there has been a growing emphasis on the value of ‘Gardening’ as a cross-gender, gradable activity suitable to meet the needs of a range of individuals.
+In recent research, there has been a growing emphasis on the value of gardening as a cross-gender, gradable activity suitable to meet the needs of a range of individuals.
 One piece of research highlights some of the reasons why gardening has such a positive impact on our mental health.

-- It gives us a sense of responsibility
+- gives us a sense of responsibility

-- To relax and let go
+- enables us to relax and let go

 - is a very easy task to grade, so it meets people’s individual needs in an inclusive way.

 Ireland has seen an increasing trend of community gardening projects and tidy towns initiatives which are an excellent way for individuals to engage with their communities.
 Gardening is inclusive regardless of ability or geographical location.
-Participation in so many activities is restricted by transport and financial restrictions however gardening has the ability to overcome these barriers.
+Participation in so many activities is restricted by transport and financial restrictions; however, gardening has the ability to overcome these barriers.

-The Director of the Royal Horticulture Society Sue Biggs summarised the far reaching positive impact of gardening when she said ‘Gardening and being in and around green spaces can provide a range of health benefits, from increased exercise, stress reduction and increased social cohesion that creates a sense of belonging’.
+The Director of the Royal Horticulture Society, Sue Biggs, summarised the far-reaching positive impact of gardening when she said "gardening and being in and around green spaces can provide a range of health benefits, from increased exercise, stress reduction and increased social cohesion that creates a sense of belonging".